 - 3mm or 4mm macrame yarn (or you could use any cotton cord, synthetic cord for the outdoors, hemp cord, or jute yarn)

 - plant in a plastic plant hanger (mine is a kangaroo paw fern)

 - craft glue (optional)

-I marked the spots with some painters tape but you could also use a permanent marker.
+I marked the spots with some painter’s tape but you could also use a permanent marker.
 Then put the ring aside for later.

-The desired length of the strings used are determined by how low you want the planter to hang.
+How much cord and the desired length of the strings used are determined by how low you want the planter to hang.
 Mine hangs down about 31 inches from the rod.
 I wanted mine to hang a lot longer than the provided plastic pieces.
 You also need some extra length to be able to tie the tassels at the end.

 I opted to keep the long arms that attach to the pot.
 You definitely do not have to do that!
 I wanted to because it keeps the top structured and stiff when I take the plant off to water it.
 Just personal preference.
-And you don’t see the pieces because they are hidden inside of the spiral knots.
+And you don’t see the pieces because they are hidden inside of the row of knots.